 Analyzing data only gets more challenging as problems become more complex.
 Take, for example, a farmer trying to understand the exact cause of dwindling farm production.
 With modern data collecting and analytical tools, it will become possible to find the exact cause of low productivity and take action before it’s too late.

-Every industry has their own challenges when it comes to tackling big data.
+Every industry has their own challenges when it comes to tackling big data and advanced analytics.
 Agriculture is no different, but progress is being made.
-A great example of using big data analytics to facilitate sustainable farming came from research conducted by CIAT (International Center for Tropical Agriculture) in Colombia with assistance from Colombian government and CGIAR Research Program on Climate Change, Agriculture and Food Security.
+A great example of using big data analytics to support sustainable farming practices came from research conducted by CIAT (International Center for Tropical Agriculture) in Colombia with assistance from Colombian government and CGIAR Research Program on Climate Change, Agriculture and Food Security.
 The CIAT research uses data from FEDEARROZ (National Federation of Rice Growers in Colombia) to learn the exact causes of shrunken rice crop yields between 2007 and 2012.
 By analyzing past data and looking at climate predictions, they could make site-specific recommendations for crop variety and exact planting dates that are expected to increase yield to numbers that surpassed previous rice harvests.

 We have a few recommendations for individuals interested in incorporating data and advanced analytics into standard agricultural practices.
 These include:

 1. Step out of your comfort zone.

 There will be a change in how farmers work.
 This process will include education and training on the use of new digital agricultural tools that take them away from their conventional farming methods.

 Despite great technological advancements, the available technology is still in its initial stages.
 Big data is being produced at an immense pace, and the available processing powers of that data need to be upgraded and improved.

 Getting it right requires a combination of advanced analytical tools, converting conventional manual methods into automated actions, and aligning businesses to calibrate the new working system.